pandas-dev/pandas/doc/source/development/extending.rst

 .. note::
     Before [NEP13](https://www.numpy.org/neps/nep-0013-ufunc-overrides.html),
-    numpy already provides a way of wrapping ufunc functions via `__array_prepare__` and `__array_wrap__`, as documented in the Numpy docuemntation section ["Subclassing Numpy"](http://docs.python.org/doc/numpy/user/basics.subclassing.html).
+    numpy already provides a way of wrapping ufunc functions via `__array_prepare__` and `__array_wrap__`, as documented in the Numpy documentation section ["Subclassing Numpy"](http://docs.python.org/doc/numpy/user/basics.subclassing.html).
-    However, NEP13 seems to have largely superceded that mechanism.
+    However, NEP13 seems to have largely superseded that mechanism.

 With ufuncs out of the way, we turn to the remaining numpy operations, such as `np.round`.
 The simplest way to support these operations is to simply implement a compatible method on your ExtensionArray.
-For example, if your ExtensionArray has a compatible `round` method on your ExtensionArray, When python involes `ser.round()`, :meth:``Series.round` will invoke `np.round(self.array)`, which will pass your ExtensionArray to the `np.round` method.
+For example, if your ExtensionArray has a compatible `round` method on your ExtensionArray, When python involves `ser.round()`, :meth:``Series.round` will invoke `np.round(self.array)`, which will pass your ExtensionArray to the `np.round` method.
 Numpy will detect that your EA implements a compatible `round` and will invoke it to perform the operation.
-As in the ufunc case, your implemntation will generally perform the calculaion itself, or call numpy on its own acking numeric array, and in either case will wrap the result as a new instance of ExtensionArray and return that as a result.
+As in the ufunc case, your implementation will generally perform the calculation itself, or call numpy on its own backing numeric array, and in either case will wrap the result as a new instance of ExtensionArray and return that as a result.
 It is usually possible to write generic code to handle most ufuncs without having to provide a special case for each.
 For an example, see TBD.